JackDilger/Milstone-Project-One/README.md

   - This section will allow the user to see exactly where Techno Truck is located, and when they are open.
   - The map offers a direct link to google maps to make it even easier for users to find us.
+  - The table containing our opening times offers clear information to the user as to when they can visit the truck.
+  - The section contacts an image of the chef to make it more personable.
   - This section must always be kept up to date if opening times and location are to change.

 ![Opening times and Location Section site image](/readme-images/about-readme.JPG)